 “Even a single loan from a 401(k) can throw you off-track because you lose so much time in saving for retirement and having to pay back that loan, which often reduces what you can contribute,” Clark says.

-Finally, Avoid Adding Any More Debt
+Avoid Adding Any More Debt

 Finally, the one thing you don’t want to do when consolidating credit card debt is to continue to use those cards.
 A zero balance on a card is not a green light to start spending freely.

-If you can’t commit to only buying things you can afford going forward, you’ll be on a fast path to ending up in even more debt than you’re already in.
+If you can’t commit to buying only things you can afford going forward, you’ll be on a fast path to ending up in even more debt than you’re already in.